aiven/aiven-docs/docs/products/opensearch/howto/opensearch-and-nodejs.md

 response is paginated (`size` and `from`), by which fields to sort the data (`sort`) and others.

-We\'ll pay a closer attention to two of these parameters - `q` - a query defined in the Lucene query string syntax and `body` - a query based on Query DSL (Domain Specific Language).
+we'll pay a closer attention to two of these parameters - `q` - a query defined in the Lucene query string syntax and `body` - a query based on Query DSL (Domain Specific Language).
 These are two main methods to construct a query.